NixOS/nix/doc/manual/source/store/drv.md

 > N.B.
 Current method of creating hashes which we substitute for string fields should be seen as an artifact of the current "ATerm" serialization format.
 > In order to be more explicit, and avoid gotchas analogous to [SQL injection](https://en.wikipedia.org/wiki/SQL_injection),
 > we ought to consider switching two a different format where we explicitly use a syntax for a oncatentation of plain strings and placeholders written more explicitly.

-### Inputs

-The inputs are a set of [deriving paths].
-Each of these must be [realised] prior to building the derivation in question.
-At that point, the derivation can be normalized replacing each input derived path with its store path --- which we now now since we've realised it.

 ## Deriving path {#deriving-path}